matthias-reis/carda-gatsby/content/articles/2021/06/c-diab.md

 slug: c-diab-interview-en
 typeName: Interview
 title: C. Diab
-subTitle: '"Music is a deeper form of communication"'
+subTitle: '"Music Is A Deeper Form Of Communication"'
-seoTitle: Interview With C. Diab – "Music is a deeper form of communication"
+seoTitle: Interview With C. Diab – "Music Is A Deeper Form Of Communication"
 ogTitle: ""
 description: In my music list for July, I introduced to you, C. Diab.
 With his songs, the musician from Canada wants to inspire people to dream.
 His album